-The AZ State Parks Statewide OHV Program is offering state Off-Highway Vehicle Recreation Fund (approx. $1M) money for eligible off-highway vehicle development projects.
-The grant application manual is available to printout below.
-Grant application forms and supporting documents must be delivered to the State Parks office by 5 pm on Tuesday, September 10, 2014.
+Arizona State Parks is offering funding from the State Off-Highway Vehicle Recreation Fund.
+The grant application manual and required forms are available below.
+Grant application forms and supporting documents must be delivered (and or emailed) to the State Parks office by 5 pm on Tuesday, September 1, 2015.

 Arizona State Parks is responsible for managing Grant Programs administered by the Arizona State Parks Board.
 Programs include the Off-Highway Vehicle Recreation Program, Motorized and Non-Motorized Recreational Trails Programs (RTP), and the Land and Water Conservation Fund (LWCF) Program.

 All grant programs operate on a reimbursement basis.
 Reimbursements to grantees are made according to the percentage specified in the participant agreement for eligible expenditures included within the project’s approved scope of work.

 Grant administration is accomplished through the development of application guidelines and a priority rating system, the execution of Participant Agreements and Preservation Conservation Easement Deeds with grantees, and the subsequent monitoring of administrative compliance, expended funds, and project work.